arjunrathod1996/Clientrade/README.md

 - Existing customer contacts are skipped to avoid duplication.
 - The system restricts the number of successfully referred contacts to a maximum of 10.
 - Displays the number of successfully referred contacts to the user.
 For example, if 4 contacts are selected, but only 2 of them are new and successfully referred, the system indicates that 2 contacts were successfully referred.
-### Show Customer List in Table With Respect Merchant Staff
+### Displayed Customer List in Table With Respect Merchant Staff
 ![MerchantStaff123](https://github.com/arjunrathod1996/Clientrade/assets/110610821/4baa5ff1-3f33-420c-b3dc-4e314d248b17)